drumsmylife/Golf-Emotions/README.md

 2.Input your scores into the scorecard

-3.Choose the course you are on

-4.If course is not found/use empty scorecard to at least kee track of score
+3.If course is not found/use empty scorecard to at least kee track of score

-5.Click on the clock button and see what Gif shows up and see if it is accurate on your current emotions of your round
+4.Click on the clock button and see what Gif shows up and see if it is accurate on your current emotions of your round